How would you describe your experience at George Fox?

 How have you changed or grown since coming to George Fox?

-I have grown exponentially since competing my degree at George Fox, both professionally and personally.
+I have grown exponentially since completing my degree at George Fox, both professionally and personally.
 I think the turning point was when it hit me that I was finally done.
 The 26 months I had invested were complete and I had a diploma to prove it!
 My satisfaction with George Fox was contagious to the point that my 30-year-old son enrolled in the same program at George Fox that I did and he is scheduled to graduate in May 2015.

 How has your education impacted your career?